UBB DEVELOPMENT PROGRAMS

 Bull Development Program

 The Bull Development Committee has implemented changes through the UBB Board of Directors to improve the reach of the Advancing the Breed Sale and expand future opportunities to provide high quality genetics to meet the growing demand for our Braford cattle.
-The unanimous decision of the group was the implementation of a second sale – set for March 17, 2016 at the Burton Complex in Lake Charles, LA.
-This March, 2016 sale would encompass bulls born September 1, 2014 through December 31, 2014.
-Commitment fees due reduced to $50/head up front, inclusion of a steer program, and heifer program (spring sale only).
+Commitment fees of $60/head are due up front.
 This fee will be charged on all animals committed (bulls, steers, heifers) and used to cover those cost associated with data collection, chute charges, and processing.
 Bulls that qualify beyond the yearling measurement date will be charged an additional $100 (30 day terms) to remain in the program.

 Heifer Development Program